opentox/loael-paper/loael.md

 date: \today
 abstract: |
-  This study compares the accuracy of (Q)SAR/read-across predictions with the experimental variability of chronic LOAEL values from *in vivo* experiments.
-  We could demonstrate that predictions of the `lazar` algrorithm within the applicability domain of the training data have the same variability as the experimental training data.
+  This study compares the accuracy of (Q)SAR/read-across predictions with the experimental variability of chronic lowest-observed-adverse-effect levels (LOAELs) from *in vivo* experiments.
+We could demonstrate that predictions of the lazy structure-activity relationships (`lazar`) algorithm within the applicability domain of the training data have the same variability as the experimental training data.
 Predictions with a lower similarity threshold (i.e. a larger distance from the applicability domain) are also significantly better than random guessing, but the errors to be expected are higher and a manual inspection of prediction results is highly recommended.